CaptJakk/captjakk.com/posts/2019-05-12-practical-intro-eff.md

 ---
-title: A Practical Introduction to Freer Monads (using Eff)
+title: A Practical Introduction to Freer Monads (Eff)
 ---

 # Background